Graduate Biology Program (M.S. Degree)

 - Three letters of recommendation (unless you are a WWU biology major, in which case we already know you)

-- Personal statement including areas of interest for research
+- Personal statement including areas of interest for research (Download guidelines for goals and objectives on the essay)

 View the Graduate Program Steps to Enrollment for a detailed outline of how to enroll.